Liquidambar

 Liquidambar, commonly called sweetgum (star gum in the UK), gum, redgum, satin-walnut, styrax or American storax, is the only extant genus in the flowering plant family Altingiaceae and has 15 species.
 They were formerly often treated as a part of the Hamamelidaceae.
 They are native to southeast and east Asia, the eastern Mediterranean and North America.
 They are decorative deciduous trees that are used in the wood industry and for ornamental purposes.

 Etymology

+The scientific name of the genus is a combination of the Latin liquidus and the Arabic "amber".
+It refers to fragrant liquid, or balsam.
 Both the scientific and common names refer to the sweet resinous sap (liquid amber) exuded by the trunk when cut.